tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

 - "Card" Component:
   - this has the required card component to display each results
   - each card has a "Favorite Me!" button that adds that card to the favorites list
+  - the styles for this card were pulled directly from Bulma's site - https://bulma.io/documentation/components/card/#examples
 - Other Components:
   - each page also has a "header" and a "footer" component
   - in this checkpoint you are required to have a minimum of 3 distinct component classes - the "card component" above and two other components